-I honestly don’t know why buildings wouldn’t automatically have top and bottom closet racks but for about $11 a piece, I was able to instantly double our closet space.
+I honestly don’t know why buildings wouldn’t automatically have top and bottom closet racks but with this super affordable hanging rod, I was able to instantly double our closet space.

 4. Bathroom Cabinet Organizer

 This is to save space and keep me sane.
 Bathroom cabinets are deep but it’s just a big open space and unless you organize with drawers, shelves, etc. you end up with a big messy pile.
-Since I use the hairdryer, straightener, and curling iron almost everyday, I added this to the inside of the bathroom cabinet so it’s easily accessible and won’t knock other stuff over each time I have to take out one of these items.
+Since I use the hairdryer, straightener, and curling iron almost every day, I added this over-the-door hanging organizer to the inside of the bathroom cabinet so it’s easily accessible and won’t knock other stuff over each time I have to take out one of these items.

 This was a game changer for our laundry area and for organizing all of our cleaning/laundry supplies.
 The apartment didn’t have a laundry room, but more of a cubby hole with a small door that slid closed.
 There wasn’t any space to store detergent, dryer sheets, etc. so I got this 8 tier rack that went over the door and was on the inside so you couldn’t see it when the door was closed.
 I was able to store more than just laundry supplies, with 8 racks, I stored pet supplies, laundry, and cleaning supplies which also cleared up storage space under the kitchen sink.
 Win-win!

 The Balanced Belly is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 As an Amazon Associate, I earn from qualifying purchases.